 The financial statement may include income (profit and loss) statements and balance sheets.

 With manual bookkeeping business accounting records are entered into a notebook or journal.
-You should have a basic understanding of the types of small business accounts there are and debits and credits.
+You should have a little basic understanding of the types of small business accounts and then there are the Debits and Credits which are a part of The Accounting Equation.
+Transactions are entered using debits and credits, debits and credits can be the most confusing part of bookkeeping for beginners.
 You will also have to decide what accounting method you will use to enter your transactions.

-Computer accounting software is a great option for handling your bookkeeping needs.
-I could not live without it!
+Computer accounting software is ideal for handling your small business bookkeeping quickly and easily.
 If you are starting your first business, you will quickly find out how important accounting software is to the success of the business.
-You don’t have to worry about having extensive knowledge of accounting.
-Computers transfer the right numbers to the right accounts and make sure those numbers get put on the proper side of the account, the debit side, or the credit side.
+You don’t have to worry about having extensive knowledge of accounting, because computers transfer the right numbers to the right accounts and make sure those numbers get put on the proper side of the account, the debit or the credit side.